We learn to love and grow in Jesus

 I will live simply by making a change for the poor in my area.

-I promise to support the school’s campaign to support our local SVP Foodbank and our Community Gift Day to help less fortunate families enjoy a happier Christmas.
+I promise to support the school’s campaign for Community Gift Day to help less fortunate families enjoy a happier Christmas.

 I will live simply by Recycling.